Skill Demand Index

 Which roles need Market Monitoring most:

-Other positions drive 100% of demand.
+Other positions drive 50% of demand.
+Marketing also frequently list Market Monitoring as a requirement.
 Skills commonly paired with Market Monitoring include Bachelor's Degree and Data Management Tools.

 Depth Level Distribution